wzx790020667/barnes_rais_backend/DEPLOYMENT.md

 This command will display connection information including URLs, API keys, and database connection strings that you can use to update your `.env` file.

+> **Important Note:** When you run `bunx supabase start` for the first time, a `supabase` folder will be generated in your current working directory.
+If you need to restart Supabase instances later, you must run the command from the location where this `supabase` folder exists.
+Always navigate to the project root directory before running Supabase commands.

 ### 6. Run Database Migration (First-time Deployment)

 ```bash